fclorenzo/pkreborn-access/README.md

 2. **Place and Rename the File:**
     - Find the file you just downloaded.
     - Make sure the file is named exactly **`pra-custom-names.txt`**.
-    - Place this renamed file into your main Pokémon Reborn game folder (the same folder that contains `Game.exe`).
+    - Place this renamed file into your root Pokémon Reborn game folder (the same folder that contains `Game.exe`).
 The mod will automatically detect and load it the next time you start the game.

 ### How to Find Event Information